clr/imforger/README.txt

 Imforger      0.310000   0.010000   0.320000 (  0.321695)

-Changing the input file size and format showed similar results: Imforger is roughly twice as fast as calling out ImageMagick, and still noticeably faster than NetPBM.
+Changing the input file size and format showed similar results: Imforger is roughly twice as fast as calling out ImageMagick in realtime on a dual-core laptop, and also noticeably faster than NetPBM.
 I don't include memory usage numbers here, but anecdotally I did notice significantly less RAM usage with Imforger vs ImageMagick.